 Can a single session, even if it is the ARMCHAIR BARCELONA by Mies van der Rohe, Become an icon?
 The symbol of a historical period like a building?
 And its design to be more complex than that of a skyscraper?

-The answer is obviously positive when you consider the chair that Ludwig Mies van der Rohe designed on the occasion of 'Universal Exhibition in Barcelona the 1929 for the German pavilion, Become an icon of industrial design produced by the Modern Movement, An essential piece of the design of the Modern Classic minimalist style still relevant today.
+The answer is obviously positive when you consider the chair that Ludwig Mies van der Rohe designed on the occasion of 'Universal Exhibition in Barcelona of 1929 for the German pavilion, Become an icon of industrial design produced by the Modern Movement, An essential piece of the design of the Modern Classic minimalist style still relevant today.

 So clean and simple it contains of against a great complexity, the Barcelona chair, also known as Mies Pavillon Longe chair, is not a simple chair, his designer knew he had to achieve for such an important event, such as the Universal Exhibition, where they participated in the Spanish royalty and many representatives of European governments, something unique, a very elegant chair, Expensive and monumental.
 Indeed, by its design, the architect was inspired by the ancient Egyptian and Roman folding chairs, and not coincidentally the top two Barcelona were used as the throne of the Spanish monarchs, however, adapted to the needs of modern man.